 What is your favorite and least favorite part of being a photographer?

-Least favourite – The weather forecast being utterly wrong.
-It’s so frustrating to set off for a shoot and then find the conditions completely different to those expected.
+Least favourite – The weather forecast is utterly wrong.
+It’s so frustrating to set off for a shoot and then find the conditions completely different from those expected.
 BUT, I usually come away with a decent shot, so it’s not all bad.

 What is one piece of advice you would like to offer a new photographer just starting out?